The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Numerical Results and Parameter Exploration

 \subsection{Dependence on spike slope and core size}

 The dependence on $\gamma_{\rm sp}$ is illustrated in Figure~\ref{fig:J_gamma}.
-For $\gamma_{\rm sp}>2$, the ratio $J_{\rm mod}/J_{\rm sp}$ remains close to unity regardless of companion parameters, reflecting the steep binding-energy scaling of the Gondolo--Silk regime.
-As $\gamma_{\rm sp}$ decreases below 2, however, the suppression becomes increasingly pronounced.
+For $\gamma_{\rm sp}>2$, the scouring radius grows only slowly with $\Delta E_{\rm DF}$, so significant excavation requires more massive or longer-lived companions; nevertheless, the steep $J$-factor scaling of Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}) means that once $r_{\rm scour}/r_{\rm core}$ exceeds a moderate value, the suppression can be substantial even in this regime.
+As $\gamma_{\rm sp}$ decreases below 2, however, the suppression becomes increasingly pronounced already for modest companions.
 For $\gamma_{\rm sp}=1.6$ and $m_2=10^4\,M_\odot$, the reduction can reach two orders of magnitude.
 This behavior confirms the analytical expectation that shallower spikes are dynamically fragile and more susceptible to scouring.